 It's not unusual for healers to be drawn to some form of spiritual wisdom.
 I noticed that those already studying spirituality, including myself, had an easier time tapping into their intuition while training to be a healer.

 If you are drawn to a different school of wisdom or practice, that is totally fine, and remember that you can study more than one thing.
-I'm always open to different teachers and learning different healing methods.
+I've always been open to different spiritual teachers and learning different healing methods.

 It would be good to have a trusted mentor/teacher to guide you on your healing and spiritual journey.
 Aside from my Kabbalah teacher, I have sessions with my own healer at least once a month as well.
 My teachers have their own teachers, and so on.

 If you're good at mindful practices such as meditation, that can also benefit or help accelerate your healing skills.

 Sometimes just becoming aware of what your problems are, especially at the core, will heal them, which is why so many people find relief from therapy and different mindfulness methods.

 Healing work can really help when self-awareness and positive thinking are not enough.
 When clients come to me with issues they are aware of but can't get rid of on their own, we look at a multitude of things, including how their current circumstance, no matter how negative, benefits them on a subconscious level.
 Often it's a matter of feeling safe.
 We discuss better beliefs to download for them to feel safe so we can get rid of the negative programming that they've held onto because it was benefiting them in a weird, roundabout way.